 The only regular season Hail Mary on this list, the Miracle in Motown was Rodgers' first successful last-second heave.
 The Packers were down 21-23 to their NFC North rival Detroit Lions and things looked bleak at Ford Field as Rodgers took the snap on the final play of the game on Dec.
 3, 2015.

 Rodgers scrambled out of the pocket before launching a pass from his own 40-yard line.
 Tight end Richard Rodgers incredibly came down with it in the end zone for the 61-yard touchdown and Green Bay won the game walk-off style, 27-23.
+As Rodgers grows older and heads toward retirement, the Packers vs. Lions matchups are going to start tipping the other way.

-2. Rodgers Sends It to Overtime (Rodgers to Janis)
+2. Rodgers Sends it to Overtime (Rodgers to Janis)

 Rodgers did it again more than a month after the Miracle in Motown.
 The Packers faced a seven-point deficit down 13-20 on the final play of the fourth quarter in a divisional round playoff game against the Arizona Cardinals on January 16, 2016.